i-think-rapido/ringmaster/README.md

 # ringmaster
-FIFO / LIFO with superpowers - 'A ringmaster or ringmistress, or sometimes a ringleader, is a significant performer in many circuses' (Wikipedia).
+async FIFO / LIFO with superpowers - 'A ringmaster or ringmistress, or sometimes a ringleader, is a significant performer in many circuses' (Wikipedia).